Are you looking for a tranquil day trip or weekender spot, not too far from Brisbane?

 5. Picnic Point

-In the late afternoon, we headed up to Picnic Point to grab coffee and cake and take in the panorama.
-This is the place to be if you are after breathtaking views of the region.
+In the late afternoon, we headed up to Picnic Point to grab coffee and cake and take in the jaw-dropping panorama.
+This is the place to be if you want breathtaking views of the region or that picture postcard shot.

 The best part?

-· Picnic Facilities: In keeping with that nature theme, this site comes with its very own picnic areas.
-Pack a snack and enjoy a meal in surrounded by bushland.
+In keeping with the gorgeous natural backdrop, this site comes with its very own nature picnic areas.
+If you’re all café-ed out, pack a snack and enjoy a meal in surrounded by bushland.

 6. Muller Bros

-· Cozy Ambiance: After a big day out exploring all the garden goodness Toowoomba has to offer, don’t you just want to settle into the evening surrounded by cosy bricks and wood?
-It give off that rustic cabin feel which is so perfect to close out the day!
+After a big day out exploring all the garden goodness Toowoomba has to offer, don’t you just want to settle into the evening surrounded by cosy bricks and wood?
+We loved the rustic interior giving off that cabiny feel – so perfect to close out the day!

 7. Japanese Gardens